Private William Cooney

 GETTING HOME

 On 5th November 1918 he was given leave and rejoined the unit on 28th November.
 On 11th November the fighting was officially over so he prepared to return to Australia.
 After the Armistice, the Australian Prime Minister Billy Hughes insisted Australian troops be repatriated (returned home) as quickly as possible.
 This logistical challenge was enormous with 135,000 troops brought home from Britain in 147 voyages, and 16,773 troops from the Middle East in 56 voyages, mostly on a first come, first go basis.
 There was a lack of suitable ships to transport personnel home and many had to wait several months before they were headed back to Australia.
+In March 1919 he was selected for return to Australia and proceeded to the embarkation depot at Le Havre.
+After completing the necessary administrative and medical formalities he embarked for home, bringing to an end a service marked by wounds received in battle, serious illness, lengthy periods of hospitalisation and repeated efforts to regain fitness for duty.
 William returned to Australia per Devana on 27th June 1919.

 FOR HIS SERVICE